ilang-dev/i/README.md

 | `&`    | fanout  | `(f & g)(x) = (f(x), g(x))`     |
 | `\|`   | pair    | `(f \| g)(x, y) = (f(x), g(y))` |
 | `~`    | swap    | `(~f)(x, y) = f(y, x)`          |

-# Master plan
-The first "bet" of 𝚒 as a project was that a simple scheduling model could admit FlashAttention-like target implementations.
-This bet has basically paid off although there is still the risk that things get messy as the language expands to express a broader set of tensor computations.

-The bet _now_ is that this simple scheduling model will make schedule _search_ more tractable.
-A lot of tensor compilers do search, but they do it in a complex IR with too much configuration complexity. 𝚒 deliberately has fewer knobs to turn.
-The bet is that they are the _right_ knobs.
-The scheduling model being resident to the language (instead of an IR layer) means search won't happen somewhere deep within the 𝚒 compiler, but over 𝚒 components.
-You write (or trace from a Torch model) an 𝚒 component, and search simply finds you a better one.

 ## Inspiration
 - [FlashAttention](https://arxiv.org/pdf/2205.14135)